PeerDB-io/peerdb/flow-jvm/README.md

 ## Dependencies
-Install sdkman and run `sdk env install` to setup the environment.
+Install sdkman and run `sdk env install` to setup the environment and run `gradle wrapper` to install gradle wrapper.